-Argument Description N=val Sets positive non-zero integer val as the number of signal conductors (excluding the reference conductor). i1iN Node names for the near-end signal-conductor terminals iR Node name for the near-end reference-conductor terminal o1 oN Node names for the far-end signal-conductor terminals oR Node name for the far-end reference-conductor terminal L=val Defines val as the length of the transmission line, in meters RLGCMODEL=name Defines string name as the name of the RLGC model TABLEMODEL=name Defines string name as the name of the frequency-dependent tabular model
+Argument Description N=val Sets positive non-zero integer val as the number of signal conductors (excluding the reference conductor). i1iN Node names for the near-end signal conductor terminals iR Node name for the near-end reference conductor terminal o1 oN Node names for the far-end signal conductor terminals oR Node name for the far-end reference conductor terminal L=val Defines val as the length of the transmission line(s), in meters

-Specifies the cut-off frequency of dielectric loss, in hertz, as real number val .
+RLGCMODEL=name Defines string name as the name of the RLGC model TABLEMODEL=name Defines string name as the name of the frequency-dependent tabular model FGD=val Specifies the cut-off frequency of dielectric loss, in hertz, as positive real number val .
+Zero is permitted.